mizchi/arda/README.md

 .then => console.log router.history
 ```

-`pushContext` and `replsceContext`'s second argument is to be context.props as immutable object.
+`pushContext` and `replaceContext`'s second argument is to be context.props as immutable object.

 ## LifeCycle